Diana Garnet: 2019–2020: Game OSTs, Hello Again and Igo no uta

-2021–2022: Further voice acting and Voice directing
+2021–2024: Further voice acting, ADR directing, Tie-up releases and Lumin

 In 2021 and 2022, Diana continued to voice act, lending their voice bilingually to both Japanese and English-speaking roles.

 Since February, they have been voicing the Japanese-speaking role of Japanese English teacher Momo Tomozawa, a main character of the well-received Benesse franchise "Kūsō Gakuen Pantasia".
 They appeared in the animated Netflix series "Bee and Puppycat" as the TempBot in September.

 Diana also worked as a casting director and voice-over director on several games, namely "Rival Megagun XE", "Gunvolt Chronicles: Luminous Avenger iX 2" and "Azure Striker Gunvolt 3".

 In December, they voiced the Genshin Impact character Dehya in the Dillongoo Studios web anime short "Nameless Road" for MiHoYo's regular fan event "HoyoFair 2023".
-This marked the beginning of Diana's collaborations with Dillon Gu and Dillongoo Studios projects.
+This marked the beginning of Diana's collaborations with DillonGoo and Dillongoo Studios projects.

-2023–2024: Continued voice acting & directing, Tie-up releases and Lumin

 2023 saw Diana create their first manga series, "MIKU's NY Broadway Diary", providing the story for the series, while artist Nobile provided the art.
 The series was first released the "Radio Chūgakusei no Kiso Eigo Level 1" educational book series in March, published by NHK Shuppan.
 The last chapter was released in February 2024.

 On April 15, they released their second digital single "Genshindou", providing the theme song for the first ("The Shogunate") and fourth episodes ("Visiting Neo Inazuma") of the MiHoYo commissioned Genshin Impact alternate universe anime series, "Progenitor".
 Remixes of the song would also be featured as the opening and ending themes for episode 2 ("Albedo").
 Furthermore, Diana voiced the character Klee for the series.
 As Klee, they contributed the character song "Klee's Lullaby" for the original soundtrack of the series.

 On July 28, Diana released their third digital single "Heiwa Sanka", the theme song for the Yostar commissioned Arknights alternate universe anime short film "Legend of Chongyue".
 Diana also contributed to the short film as a casting and voice director.

 On October 19, they released their first duet single, "Kegareta Michi e no Tatakai", with Norwegian singer and YouTuber PelleK.
 The music video was shot in Hjertnes Kulturhus in Sandefjord, Norway.

 On October 31, Diana performed the theme song "Ruby Red Shoes" for AstralShift's acclaimed visual novel "Little Goody Two Shoes".
 They also voiced Elise, the protagonist of the game, and contributed the character song "Ruby Mirage Slippers" as said character for the original soundtrack of the game.